-The Fund's response to the finding identified in our audit is described in the accompanying Exhibit 1.
-The Fund's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the Fund's response to the findings identified in our audit and described in Exhibit I. The Fund's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.

-Purpose of the Other Reporting Required by Government Auditing Standards
+Purpose of the Reporting Required by Government Auditing Standards

-The purpose of the communication described in the Other Reporting Required by Government Auditing Standards section is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Fund's internal control or compliance.
+The purpose of the communication described in the Report on Internal Control Over Financial Reporting and the Report on Compliance and Other Matters sections is solely to describe the scope of our testing of internal control and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Fund's internal control or compliance.
 Accordingly, this communication is not suitable for any other purpose.